 Florida 70, South Carolina 59 (Florida: 8-5, 1-0 SEC)

 Something about playing in his home state seems to spur KeVaughn Allen on.
-He’ll make the most out of his third and final trip to the Ozarks and the Gators will lock down Daniel Gafford and cruise for their first road win of the year.
+He’ll make the most out of his third and final trip to the Ozarks and the Gators will lock down Daniel Gafford and withstand a late Hog surge for their first road win of the year.

 Two straight wins to begin SEC play is as good of a precursor as any that a bad shooting night is coming.
 Florida will struggle from outside against a very good defensive team in Tennessee and falter at home.

 Tennessee 66, Florida 61 (Florida: 9-6, 2-1 SEC)

 The Gators will have some serious trouble in Starkvegas.
 Florida won’t shoot well in this one either, which will rightfully trigger some raised eyebrows, and they’ll have a difficult time stopping Quinndary Weatherspoon.
 Bulldogs grind this one out late.